mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 &nbsp; <!--- Used to add a double line break --->

 After installation, nginx installs a default site configuration at `/etc/nginx/sites-enabled/default`, which we need to disable.
-We're also going to delete the default html directory that nginx creates on installation, as I want to use `/var/www/` as the directory that we serve the ZTP script from and it's best if that is empty.
+We're also going to delete the default 'html' directory that nginx creates on installation, as I want to use `/var/www/` as the directory that we serve the ZTP script from and it's best if that is empty.

 <!-- {% raw %} -->
 ```yaml